 CyberSafeIreland Company Limited by Guarantee trading as CyberSafeKids is a company limited by guarantee incorporated in the Republic of Ireland.
-The registered office of the company is 93 Upper George's Street, Dun Laoghaire, Co Dublin which is also the principal place of business of the company.
+The registered office of the company is 93 Upper George's Street, Dun Laoghaire, Co Dublin .
 The CRO number is 568651.
 The financial statements have been presented in Euro (€) which is also the functional currency of the company.